 Previous

-Michigan Law Recognizes that Takings Can Be Challenged If the Agency Lacks Necessity to Acquire the Rights Sought (video)
+Challenges to Takings - Michigan Law Recognizes that Takings Can Be Challenged if the Agency Lacks Necessity to Acquire the Rights Sought

 Next